Rokudenashi – The Shape of Rain. Lyrics Meaning: Embracing a Love as Wild as a Storm

 Arehateta eki no hoomu

-On this desolate station platform
+On a desolate station platform

 Doko ni mo bokura kaere ya shinai